Courtesy of Cuyana

-So what makes the KonMari folding technique better than—gasp—rolling your clothes?
+So what makes the KonMari folding technique better than—gasp—rolling your clothes or using packing cubes?
 The key to KonMari-ing your suitcase is to store the clothes standing side by side instead of stacked on top of each other, recommends Kondo.
 This way no weight is applied to the bottom items, which causes unsightly wrinkles.
 Packing vertically takes up less space too, allowing you to use the full height of your suitcase—plus you can see where everything is at a glance.

 View this post on Instagram

 Kondo says she never travels without a bento box–like case full of jewelery.
 Inspired by Japanese lunch boxes, Kondo designed a stylish leather jewelry case system with Cuyana ($180) that stores little luxuries in miniature compartments.
-(These cases are currently sold out, but Cuyana says they'll be back in stock on May 6, 2019.
-If you’re traveling soon, you can find similar ones at Nordstrom.)
+They are sized to fit directly into the larger leather jewelry cases ($115) are still on sale, while Nordstrom sells a similar version ($85) that is slightly smaller.